vikramnayyarcs/Assisted-Builds/README.md

 Deployed links:

+Python AI Object Detection: Will be deployed once I find a way to do so.

 Google Maps 5 Day Challenge with Clever Programmer: Couldn't be deployed because the free credit would've ran out, resulting in charges for the Google Maps API!!

 TODO APP React with Clever Programmer: https://compandcodetodocpf.web.app/